Recruitment and Selection Procedure

 All information relating to recruitment, selection and appointment of Employees will remain confidential to those involved in the formal process.

-All recruitment and selection documentation must be returned to Human Resources for record keeping.
+All recruitment and selection documentation not retained in the eRecruitment system must be returned to Human Resources for record keeping.
 Each panel member's recruitment and selection documentation will remain on the vacancy file.

 All advertising, interview, travel, employment agency, relocation and associated expenses are met by the recruiting cost centre.